quarkslab/diffing_obfuscation_dataset/README.md

 The ```create, compile, strip, export``` commands are available for people that would like to recreate the dataset.

 > Recreating the whole dataset will require a lot of time.
-Notice that we do not guarantee that the produced binaries will be exactly the sames as the ones provided (due to compilation specificities, see [TODO])
+Notice that we do not guarantee that the produced binaries will be exactly the same as the ones provided (due to compilation specificities, see [TODO])

 ## Detailed description

+[TODO add project links]
-We consider five projects : zlib, lz4, minilua, sqlite and freetype.
+We consider five projects : [zlib](https://github.com/forrestthewoods/lib_fts/tree/master/tests/amalgamate), [lz4](https://github.com/lz4/lz4), [minilua](https://github.com/edubart/minilua), [sqlite](https://www.sqlite.org/amalgamation.html) and [freetype](https://github.com/vinniefalco/FreeTypeAmalgam).
 They were chosen because they are currently the only projects than can be found on the Internet under an amalgamate form.

 An amalgamate C file is a project in C that stands in a single and unique C file.
 Amalgamating C project is difficult.
 Such constraint can be explained by the fact Tigress obfuscation works well only on amalgamate C file.